PST

 Valmik Nahata

 I'm Valmik Nahata, an undergraduate at UC San Diego.
-Since last year, I've been working on building AI systems that are both powerful and aligned, particularly around scaling, robustness (adversarial training, safety checks, etc.), and ethical considerations (bias mitigation, transparency, etc.), with the goal of accelerating scientific discovery.
-Most of my research involves large language models, multimodal AI, and autonomous agents, particularly around reasoning (chain-of-thought, tree search, etc.), alignment (RLHF, debate, etc.), and making inference more efficient (quantization, etc.).
+Since last year, I've been working on building AI systems focused on scaling, robustness (adversarial training, safety checks, etc.), and ethical considerations (bias mitigation, transparency, etc.), with the goal of accelerating scientific discovery.
+Most of my research involves large language models, multimodal AI, and autonomous agents, with an interest in reasoning (chain-of-thought, tree search, etc.), alignment (RLHF, debate, etc.), and inference efficiency (quantization, etc.).

 I grew up in Jersey and now live in California, but I'll always be a New Yorker at heart.
 When I'm not working on AI, you'll find me speedsolving Rubik's cubes (everything from 2x2 through 7x7, plus pyraminx, megaminx, and mirror cubes).
 I also spent years playing violin, working through Paganini's Caprices and Bach's Partitas, though my favorite piece will always be Mendelssohn's Violin Concerto in E Minor.
-And for whatever reason, I've developed a thing for collecting old coins, anything from the 1800s and prior.
+And for reasons unknown to me, I've developed a thing for collecting old coins, anything from the 1800s and prior.

 I'm also inspired by the work of Richard Feynman, Christopher Paolini, Dan Brown, and J.R.R.
 Tolkien.
 I've always related to Bilbo Baggins’ poem in The Fellowship of the Ring: